Kanchenjunga Base Camp Trek

 • Fly to Bhadrapur airport to begin your journey, taking in aerial views of the lush lowlands and distant Himalayan peaks.

-• Trek through the valleys of Tamur River and Ghunsa Khola, passing cascading waterfalls and charming villages like Chiruwa, Amjilasa, and Gyabla.
+• Trek through the valleys of Tamur River and Ghunsa Khola, passing cascading waterfalls, terrace fields, and charming villages like Chiruwa, Amjilasa, and Gyabla.

 • Visit Sherpa villages like Ghunsa (Khunsa), where you can taste yak churpi (Durkha, solid cheese) and immerse yourself in the local Buddhist traditions.